Accelerating specialty pharmacy programs and clinical platform modernization for Fuze Health

 • Drug savings card integration: developed a system to fetch and display virtual savings cards via an internal API, ensuring patients receive immediate financial assistance for new-to-market drugs.

-• Dynamic messaging via Contentful: enhanced the CMS integration to allow drug-specific error messaging, such as insurance ineligibility, rather than generic, tenant-wide notifications.
+• Dynamic messaging via Contentful: enhanced the CMS integration to allow drug-specific error messaging, such as insurance ineligibility, rather than generic, system-wide notifications.

 • Appeal status visibility: created a transparency layer for the insurance appeal process, enabling users to see exactly which stage of the three-step process they were in as well as the result.